pandammonium/blipper-widget/readme.txt

 = Does the widget use the original image? =

-Unlikely.
+This is not determined by Blipper Widget, but by Blipfoto itself.
 The widget uses the URL of the best quality image made available to it by Blipfoto; typically, this is standard resolution.
 Standard resolution is normally good enough for display in a widget.

 = Can I display the blips from another account with my access token in my widget? =